SAP/ui5-typescript/packages/ts-interface-generator/README.md

 For detecting whether the required constructor signatures are already present in the class implementation, the constructors must syntactically match the content of the suggested three code lines.

-In general, if something does not work, try to make the code structure as close as possible to the sample control in this project.
+In general, if something does not work, try to make the code structure as close as possible to the sample control in this project because right now only the straight-forward standard case is supported.

 ## Why?